(The PDA conference in Perth on November 11, 2025)

 Ross W. Greene

-A clinical psychologist and creator of the Collaborative & Proactive Solutions (CPS) model.
-He is the author of the phrase “Kids do well if they can,” which assumes that difficult behaviour stems from missing skills or overload, not from bad intent.
+A clinical psychologist and the creator of the Collaborative & Proactive Solutions (CPS) model.
+He is the author of the phrase “Kids do well if they can,” which posits that challenging behaviors stem from missing skills or overload, not from bad intent.

-A neurophysiologist and creator of polyvagal theory.
+A neurophysiologist and the originator of the polyvagal theory.
 He describes how the autonomic nervous system responds to cues of safety and threat, and how these responses shape access to cognitive and relational functions.

 Dan Siegel

-A psychiatrist and researcher in interpersonal neurobiology.
-He popularized the concept of the window of tolerance, describing the range of arousal in which optimal cognitive and emotional functioning is possible.
+A psychiatrist and a researcher in the field of interpersonal neurobiology.
+He popularized the concept of the “window of tolerance,” which describes the range of arousal in which optimal cognitive and emotional functioning is possible.

 Stuart Shanker

-A developmental psychologist focused on self-regulation.
-He describes stress as cumulative and emphasizes that behaviour is an indicator of the load carried by the nervous system.
+A developmental psychologist whose research is focused on self-regulation.
+He characterizes stress as cumulative, emphasizing that behavior serves as an indicator of the load carried by the nervous system.